-Tokyo Electron mails a "Notice of Annual General Meeting of Shareholders" to shareholders more than three weeks in advance of the meeting, as one of its measures to vitalize these meetings and to promote smooth and efficient voting.
+Tokyo Electron mails a Notice of Annual General Meeting of Shareholders to shareholders more than three weeks in advance of the meeting, as one of its measures to vitalize these meetings and to promote smooth and efficient voting.
 It also sets the date of the Company's meeting to avoid days on which many such meetings are concentrated.
-Shareholders are also free to cast their votes via the Internet.
-Tokyo Electron also participates in the web-based voting platform for institutional investors operated by Investor Communications Japan Inc. (ICJ).
+In addition, shareholders are free to cast their votes via the Internet.
+Moreover, Tokyo Electron participates in the webbased voting platform for institutional investors operated by Investor Communications Japan Inc. (ICJ).
 To supplement the above shareholder meeting-related initiatives, Tokyo Electron's website carries notices, resolutions and presentation materials of shareholders' meetings.
-An English version of the "Notice of Annual General Meeting of Shareholders" is also provided.
+An English version of the Notice of Annual General Meeting of Shareholders is also provided.